 By the time we finished, we were flagging, but determined to see what remained of the Berlin Wall, and so we dragged ourselves to it, took a few pictures and then jumped in a taxi back to our apartment, dying of exhaustion and cold.

-Once we were safe and warm, we perked up a bit, and after I’d had an iced coffee and a currywurst from the stand on the corner of our street, I was feeling excited for our final night.
+Once we were safe and warm, we perked up a bit, and after I’d had a coffee and a currywurst from the stand on the corner of our street, I was feeling excited for our final night.
 Because we had a couple of hours to kill, we watched a film in bed and allowed ourselves some relaxation time before heading back to our favourite restaurant, Asteria, for a goodbye meal.

-The waiters were so pleased that we’d returned, and poured us two huge glasses of ouzo, which they kept filling up each time we took a sip.
-After gorging on aubergines, olives and hummus once more, we were given a free dessert and decided to stay for some more beer and ouzo rather than move on to another bar.
+The waiters were so pleased that we’d returned, and poured us two huge glasses of Ouzo, which they kept filling up each time we took a sip.
+After gorging on aubergines, olives and hummus once more, we were given a free dessert and decided to stay for some more beer and Ouzo rather than move on to another bar.